applesthepi/unnamedblocks/README.md

 Major .
 Minor .
 Beta

 All Major and Minor updates should be user tested extensively while beta updates will have tests ran on it and briefly user tested with some projects.
 Major and Minor updates will both use the stable branch while beta releases will be merged to nightly.
 Master will just be the development branch that isnt ready for public use and may have issues.

-# Tools
-### Formating
-There is a formatting shell script that will format the repo files based on the clang format provided in the repo root.
-If you want the script to format cmake as well, you need to install `cmake-format` package on linux.

-### Configuring
-Debug and Release configuration scripts are provided in the repo root for both linux and windows (prefixed with `win_`).